Gymnosophists: Ājīvika

-Brachmanes

-The Brachmanes or Bragmanes, who are identified with the Brahmanas of Vedic religion, remained unclothed.
-Porphyry mentions that they lived on milk and fruits, similar to Vedic Brahmins.

 Digambara

-Jain Digambara went naked and preached non-violence and were identified as gymnosophists.
+Some scholars believe that gymnospohists were Digambaras.
+However, further analysis of the way in which Kalanos killed himself by violently jumping into a funeral pyre (as in Strabo's) shows that gymnosophists weren't completely non-violent and that it is unlikely that they were Jain monks at all.
+The only three ways of peaceful suicide as described in Śvetāmbara literature are generally accepted and self-immolation is not one of them.

 Naga sadhu

 The Naga sadhus ("naked saints") have been identified with the gymnosophists by some modern writers: they are historically known to carry arms, and learn martial arts which are promoted in their akharas.
 They move totally naked except for the arms they carry.
 The Naga sadhus are often called Indian gymnosophists.
-They are mostly worshipers of Shiva and carry Trishula, swords and even other weapons.
-They were known for taking up arms to defend their faith.
+They are mostly worshipers of Shiva and carry Trishula, swords and other weapons and have been known to take up arms to defend their faith.

-Shramanas

-The ancient Shramanas, who included both the Digambara sect of Jain monks and Buddhist priests, have been identified as gymnosophists by researchers.

 Ethiopian

 The school of naked philosophers in upper Egypt was visited by the Neopythagorean philosopher Apollonius of Tyana (c.
 15 – c.
 100 AD) who called them Ethiopian Gymnosophists.
-Apollonius had met the gymnosophists of India before his arrival in Egypt, and repeatedly compared the Ethiopian Gymnosophists with them.
+Apollonius had met the gymnosophists of India before his arrival in Egypt, and repeatedly compared the Ethiopian Gymnosophists to them.
 He regarded them to be derived from the Indians.
 They lived without any cottages nor houses, but had a shelter for the visitors.
 They did not wear any clothes and thus compared themselves to the Olympian athletes.
 They shared their vegetarian meal with him.